theKashey/react-imported-component/README.md

 * [react-loadable](https://github.com/thejameskyle/react-loadable)
   * The most popular one.
 Most tested one as a most used one.
   * Loader: hybrid (import/require), could handle sets of imports("maps").
-  * Front-end:HRM-not-friendly.
+  * Front-end: RHL-not-friendly.
   * SSR: sync, webpack-bound, sees __all used chunks__.
   * Complex HOC based API.
 SSR will require additional pass(analyze webpack bundle)

 * [react-async-component](https://github.com/ctrlplusb/react-async-component)
   * The most magic one.
 Doing all the stuff underneath, invisible to the user.
   * Loader: import only
-  * Front-end: HRM-not-friendly.
+  * Front-end: RHL-not-friendly.
   * SSR: semi-async(async-bootstraper), __no wave reduction__, sees only currently loaded chunks.
   * Magic HOC based API.
 All SSR work are "magically" hidden behind bootstraper.
   * ** not compatible with React-Hot-Loader **.
 I mean "at all".